Grow your Japanese spring vocabulary with these seasonal words

 Cherry blossoms at night.

-To maximise the cherry blossom experience, some parks offer night-time viewings of sakura where they light up the trees after dark.
+To maximise the cherry blossom experience, some parks (link in Japanese) offer night-time viewings of sakura where they light up the trees after dark.
 It offers a completely different vibe to the daytime and a chance for all the night owls to also appreciate cherry blossoms.

 E.g.